Rasmuzeri/bittium_case_2/README.md

 - Agent 3: Combines the initial code with retrieved information to produce optimized code

 This approach ensures that the code suggestions not only solve the user's problem but also adhere to the latest coding standards and best practices.

+## Frontend Architecture

+The frontend is built with React and uses a component-based architecture:

+- **App Component**: The main component that manages state and renders the UI
+- **Conversation Management**: Handles creating, switching between, and deleting conversations
+- **Theme Management**: Provides light and dark mode with smooth transitions
+- **Message Display**: Renders user and AI messages with appropriate styling
+- **Input Handling**: Manages text input, voice input, and message sending
+- **Persistence Layer**: Saves and loads data from localStorage

+The application uses React's useState and useEffect hooks for state management and side effects, providing a responsive and interactive user experience.